arnaudbos/i-rant/content/nabaztagtag-internals.md

 Again according to [Hack the Nabaztag]:

-	The scroll wheel is a potentiometer: it measures voltage, which changes as we rub the 'wiper' up and down.
-This is an analog input, which the Teensy will convert into a number between 0 and 1023.
+> The scroll wheel is a potentiometer: it measures voltage, which changes
+> as we rub the 'wiper' up and down.
+This is an analog input, which the
+> Teensy will convert into a number between 0 and 1023.

 He's talking about a a `Teensy` because it's the microcontroller he's using.
 I *think* my RaspberryPi also has one or two analog inputs (need to check), and I also think it is possible to add external ones in the mix, so no blocker here, just need to wire everything correctly.

-### Phone connector

 ## Closing